If you love to add homemade elements to the parties you throw, you’re going to love this quick and easy Balloon Decoration DIY!

 This simple balloon decor is an inexpensive craft project that really creates a big impact when the guests walk in.
 You can customize the colors to fit your theme and it helps to fill out a space that might feel empty.

-DIY balloon signs can help direct guests where to go for the bar, food and wish the guest of honor well.
+DIY balloon signs can help direct guests where to go for the bar, and food as well as wish the guest of honor well.

 For this styled party, I wanted to keep it masculine.
-With simple, modern patterns and a whiskey sour bar, these ideas are easy to recreate and low effort.
+With simple, modern patterns and a whiskey sour bar, these ideas are easy to recreate for all kinds of things and with low effort.

 Supply Notes